SixArm/zsh-config/README.md

 .zshenv should not contain commands that produce output or assume the shell is attached to a tty.

+### .zprofile

+.zprofile is sourced in login shells.
+It should contain commands that should be executed only in login shells.
+As a general rule, it should not change the shell environment at all.
+Rather, it should be used to set the terminal type and run a series of external commands (fortune, msgs, etc).

+.zlogin is not the place for alias definitions, options, environment variable settings, etc.

+.zprofile is meant as an alternative to .zlogin for ksh fans; the two are not intended to be used together, although this could certainly be done if desired.

 ### .zshrc

 .zshrc is sourced in interactive shells.
 It should contain commands to set up aliases, functions, options, key bindings, etc.